maoqichen/Motor-unit-number-estimation-by-StairFit/README.md

 Chen, M., Lu Z, Zong Y, Li X, and Zhou P A Novel Analysis of Compound Muscle Action Potential Scan: Staircase Function Fitting and StairFit Motor Unit Number Estimation.
 IEEE Journal of Biomedical and Health Informatics, 2023.
 27(3): 1579-1587.

 The program is for research and non-commercial purposes only.
 Please provide appropriate citation when using the program.
 For any questions regarding the program, please contact Maoqi Chen, PhD, at maoqi.chen@uhrs.edu.cn or  hiei@mail.ustc.edu.cn.

+P.S.
+If you don't want to go into the details of parameter setting of StairFit, you can try the easy-to-use version 'StairFit_easy'.